apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the strategy for updating the component instance when it has multiple replicas.
+<p>Specifies the concurrency strategy for updating multiple instances of the Component.
-It determines whether multiple replicas can be updated concurrently.</p>
-<p>The available strategies are:</p>
+Available strategies:</p>
 <ul>
-<li><code>Serial</code>: The replicas are updated one at a time in a serial manner.
+<li><code>Serial</code>: Updates replicas one at a time, ensuring minimal downtime by waiting for each replica to become ready
-The operator waits for each replica to be updated and ready before proceeding to the next one.
-This ensures that only one replica is unavailable at a time during the update process.</li>
-<li><code>Parallel</code>: The replicas are updated in parallel, with the operator updating all replicas concurrently.
-This strategy provides the fastest update time but may lead to a period of reduced availability or capacity during the update process.</li>
-<li><code>BestEffortParallel</code>: The replicas are updated in parallel, with the operator making a best-effort attempt
-to update as many replicas as possible concurrently while maintaining the component&rsquo;s availability.
- Unlike the <code>Parallel</code> strategy, the <code>BestEffortParallel</code> strategy aims to ensure that a minimum number of replicas remain available during the update process to maintain the component&rsquo;s quorum and functionality.
+before updating the next.</li>
+<li><code>Parallel</code>: Updates all replicas simultaneously, optimizing for speed but potentially reducing availability
+during the update.</li>
+<li><code>BestEffortParallel</code>: Updates replicas concurrently with a limit on simultaneous updates to ensure a minimum
+number of operational replicas for maintaining quorum.
-For example, consider a component with 5 replicas.
-To maintain the component&rsquo;s availability and quorum, the operator may allow a maximum of 2 replicas to be simultaneously updated.
-This ensures that at least 3 replicas (a quorum) remain available and functional during the update process.</li>
+ For example, in a 5-replica component, updating a maximum of 2 replicas simultaneously keeps at least 3 operational for quorum.</li>
 </ul>
-<p>This field is immutable.</p>
+<p>This field is immutable and defaults to &lsquo;Serial&rsquo;.</p>
 </td>
 </tr>
 <tr>